skorokithakis/django-annoying/README.md

     )

 It will serve static files in debug mode.
-Also it helps when you debug one of you middlewares by responding to static requests before they get to debuged middleware and will save you from typing 100 times "continue" in debuger.
+Also it helps when you debug one of your middleware by responding to static requests before they get to debugged middleware and will save you from constantly typing "continue" in debugger.

 Used on [python](http://pyplanet.org) community portal.